google/lovefield/docs/sqlite_comparison.md

 ## Features on Roadmap

-The following features are on Lovefield's roadmap for SQLite feature parity, but not implemented yet (as of November 17, 2014).
+The following features are on Lovefield's roadmap for SQLite feature parity, but not implemented yet (as of September 10, 2015).

-* Index persistence
-* Smart cache
-* Logical plan optimizer
-* Physical plan optimizer, `ANALYZE`
-* Manual transaction abortion
-* Subqueries, `UNION`
+* CASCADED DELETE/UPDATE
-* Cross-column indices
+* Cross-column index allowing nullable columns
-* Componentize Lovefield (i.e. multi-database support)
+* LEFT OUTER JOIN accepting conditions
+* (Scalar) Expression and/or custom functions